inventree/project-adr/docs/adr/0002-permissions.md

 ### UC2: Harold is working in the purchasing department

 (1) He adds suppliers and their prices to the parts.
-### UC2: Harold is working in the purchasing department
-(1) He adds suppliers and their prices to the parts.

 (2) But he cannot modify the parts or the parameters.

 (3) He can also create, edit and issue purchase orders.

 ### UC3: Monika is a designer